alirezayahyazadeh/LIDAR-Autonomous-Driving/README.md

 ## Overview

 This repository contains scripts for 3D object detection using the NuScenes dataset and the SECOND deep learning framework.
-The project is designed to preprocess data, train a 3D object detection model, evaluate its performance, and visualize the results.
+The project is designed to preprocess data, train a 3D object detection model(pedestrian), evaluate its performance, and visualize the results.
 It utilizes PyTorch, NuScenes devkit, and SECOND for efficient and scalable 3D object detection workflows.

 ## Features